cncf/tag-contributor-strategy/maintainers-circle/hosting.md

 ### Logistics and Other Planning
 1. Schedule a 15 minute touch base with the speakers over slack or zoom to nail down the final structure and get a final run of show together.
-2. send the speaker a placeholder calendar invite directly vs having them copy from CNCF calendar.
+2. send the speakers placeholder calendar invites directly vs having them copy from CNCF calendar.
 Invite them to CNCF slack if they are not there already.
 3. Provide the speakers with a run of show a few days prior to the event/ask if they want to meet.